darvoiteau/firewall-checker/README.md

 ### --time
 This option set the duration (in ms) between each packet sent to check tcp port.
 By default it is 1000 ms so 1 sec.<br>
 Set the duration between each packet: -t 500 or --time 500 -> each packet will be sent each 500 ms.<br>

+### --worker
+This option set the number of workers.
+The number of workers defines the number of processes that work simultaneously during the firewall-checker running.
+By default the value is 100.